eduardodisanti/banana-collector/p1_banana/README.md

 ***play_banana.ipynb***
 	A notebook to see the agent in action.
 ***train_agent_headless.py***
-	Contains code for training the agent that can be run standalone .
+	Contains code for training the agent that can be run standalone.
+***Report.pdf***
+	Its a resume of the algorithm and model performance.

 ### Training the agent